zeligism/vi-robust-agg/README.md

 ### Evaluating GAN experiments
 Instead of sharing all model checkpoints, we provide code for sampling from the trained GAN model, which can be run with:
 ```
-    sh gan_fid.sh <epochs>
+    sh gan_fid.sh <EPOCHS>
 ```
-where `<epochs>` denotes the model after running this number of epochs.
+where `<EPOCHS>` specifies the model after running this number of epochs.
 The training script saves the model after every `--save-model-every` epochs.
-The experiments log folders have to be in a folder called `outputs/gan/` relative to `gan_fid.sh`.
-This is created by default when running GAN experiments, and can be easily adjusted from `gan_fid.sh`.
+The log folders have to be in a folder called `outputs/gan/` relative to `gan_fid.sh`.
+This is created by default when running the GAN experiments, and can be easily adjusted from `gan_fid.sh`.

-The FIDs will be printed in the terminal.
-The FIDs can be collected automatically by saving the outputs in some file and then parsing it at the end.
-However, we have collected the FIDs manually in this experiment and hardcoded them in the plotting notebook.
+The FIDs will be printed to stdout, but they can be collected automatically by directing the outputs to some file and then parsing it at the end.
+However, we have collected the FIDs manually and hardcoded them in the plotting notebook.

 ### Plots for adversarial MNIST
-You can reproduce the plots by navigating to Experiment 4 in `plot_adversarial.ipynb` and run the cells (after loading the libraries by running the very first cell in the notebook).
+You can reproduce the plots by navigating to Experiment 4 in `plot_adversarial.ipynb` and running the cells (after loading the libraries by running the very first cell in the notebook).

 ### Plots for GAN experiments
 Simply run the cells in `plot_gan.ipynb`.